tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 </div>

+## Opting out

+If you don't want pak to install system packages for you, set the `PKG_SYSREQS` environment variable to `false`, or the `pkg.sysreqs` option to `FALSE`.
+See the complete list of configuration options in the [`config?pak`](https://pak.r-lib.org/reference/pak-config.html) manual page.

 ## System requirements queries

 pak 0.6.0 also has a number of functions to query system requirements and system packages.
-The [`pak::pkg_sysreqs()`](http://pak.r-lib.org/reference/pkg_sysreqs.html) function is similar to [`pak::pkg_deps()`](http://pak.r-lib.org/reference/pkg_deps.html) but in addition to looking up package dependencies, it also looks up system dependencies, and only reports the latter:
+The [`pak::pkg_sysreqs()`](https://pak.r-lib.org/reference/pkg_sysreqs.html) function is similar to [`pak::pkg_deps()`](https://pak.r-lib.org/reference/pkg_deps.html) but in addition to looking up package dependencies, it also looks up system dependencies, and only reports the latter:

 <div class="highlight">